bazel-xcode/PodToBUILD/README.md

 `url`: the url of this repo

-`podspec_url`: the podspec url.
+`podspec_url`: an override podspec file.
+Can be either a URL or a Bazel label (when used as a workspace rule) or a relative or absolute path to a file (when used in vendored mode).

 By default, we will look in the root of the repository, and read a .podspec file.
 This requires having CocoaPods installed on build nodes.
 If a JSON podspec is provided here, then it is not required to run CocoaPods.

 `strip_prefix`: a directory prefix to strip from the extracted files.
 Many archives contain a top-level directory that contains all of the useful files in